algosup/2024-2025-project-3-quickest-path-team-5/documents/functional_specifications/FunctionalSpecifications.md

 <br>

-The data checker is a crucial tool for ensuring that the data is correct, reliable and adapted to the algorithm used, thus avoiding errors later on in the program.
-For example, it checks that there are no infinite loops or duplicate nodes.
+The data checker is essential, for example,  it checks that there are no infinite loops or duplicate nodes.
 It also checks that all nodes are present, that there is a possible route for all of them, i.e. that they are related, that the data type is usable and complete for each node, stop and time.

 <br>